Why doctors need cannabis education

 Working in partnership with The Academy of Medical Cannabis, we have amassed a team of skilled specialists who have been specifically trained on the medical efficacy of the cannabis plant, the evidence around its use and how to prescribe products.
 Once this training is complete, these clinicians can begin prescribing with us at our clinics across the country.
 It’s clear to see then that through education like this, we can really start getting patients the medical cannabis care they’re looking for.

-To sign up to attend one of The Academy of Medical Cannabis’ face-to-face training sessions led by Professor Mike Barnes click here, and to find out more about becoming a patient with us at The Medical Cannabis Clinics click here.
+To sign up to attend one of The Academy of Medical Cannabis’ face-to-face training sessions led by Professor Mike Barnes click here.

 We only recommend taking cannabis-based products following a consultation with a medical professional, and do not advise patients on the recreational use of any cannabis-based products.